 - 2 inches ginger root, peeled and finely chopped (or 2 teaspoons dried)

-- 3 green chili peppers, finely chopped -- Indu just cuts them open down the middle
+- 3 green chili peppers or poblano peppers (very mild on the heat scale), finely chopped -- Indu just cuts them open down the middle

 - 6 cups water (I used bone broth for extra nutrition, but Indu's family is vegetarian so they use water)

 - 1 teaspoon sugar (I used a bit more)

 - 1 teaspoon salt (I used sea salt and more like 2-3 teaspoons)